Christian Service at St Joseph High School

 Since 2012, Mr Smith has spent summers at the Loomis Chaffee School in Windsor, CT as a Dorm Head and English Teacher in the Loomis Chaffee Summer Program.
 In 2017, he worked with a team to successfully integrate a retreat option for our community.

 His training by the Jesuits at Holy Cross helped him realize that his work in service to others is - always - the most rewarding.
-For that, Mr Smith has been led to St Joes with the words of St Ignatius of Loyola in mind:

 What counts for service?